redirwin/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used to check the data type of properties that are being passed into a component.
+They ensure that future developers don’t try to use a component in an unintended way by passing the wrong type of props to it.
+This can prevent errors or the app breaking.

 - [ ] Describe a life-cycle event in React?

+A component’s lifecycle changes over time, starting at mounting, then updating, and finally unmounting.
+Each phase has events that are unique to that phase of the lifecycle, and certain methods that can be used during that phase to provide functionality to the app.

 - [ ] Explain the details of a Higher Order Component?

+An HOC is a function that takes an existing component, adds some additional functionality and returns a new component.
+The benefit is DRY programming by using components that already exist instead of writing the same functinality manually into a new component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+Traditional CSS or preprocessing allows you to seperate out your styles from your code, keeping your components' specific code uncluttered.
+However, they can cause more clutter in relation to your entire app by requiring more files.

+An external library such as ReactStrap(BootStrap) or TailWind provides preexisting components and styles.
+They are great for quick deployment but can be opinionated and limit future development.

+Styled-components allows you to write css/sass styles directly into your JavaScript code.
+It is very flexible, allowing you to create our own styles.
+It has the added benefit of not cluttering up your App's file system.

 ## Project Setup